Will We Get a Second Round of Coronavirus Stimulus Checks?

 House Democrats proposed a similar second round of stimulus checks in the so-called Heroes Act they passed on May 13.
 The income thresholds and individual check amounts ($1,200) were the same, but the payment for dependent children was boosted from $500 to $1,200, up to a limit of three.
 So a two-parent family with three kids and income under $150,000 could receive total payments of $6,000 ($2,400 for the parents, $3,600 for the dependent children).

-The bill doesn’t change the way the money is distributed, so it would be a good idea to go ahead and send the IRS banking information for a quick payment – at least when it becomes clear a second check has been authorized.
+The bill doesn’t change the way the money is distributed, so it would be a good idea to go ahead and send the IRS banking information for a quick payment — at least when it becomes clear that a second check has been authorized.

 How Did Republicans React?